mozey/solid/README.md

 ## SOLID Principles

-**SOLID** is an acronym that represents five key principles of *Object-Oriented Design* in software engineering.
+**SOLID** is an acronym that represents five key principles, that may be applied when taking a software engineering approach to *Object-Oriented Design*.
 These principles are aimed at making software more maintainable, scalable, and flexible.
-By adhering to SOLID principles, developers can create code that is easier to understand, modify, and extend over time.<sup>[[Wikipedia: SOLID](https://en.wikipedia.org/wiki/SOLID)]</sup>
+It helps developers create code that is easier to understand, modify, and extend over time.<sup>[[Wikipedia: SOLID](https://en.wikipedia.org/wiki/SOLID)]</sup>

 Applied to Go, we can summarise this approach as follows:<sup>[[Go UK 2016](https://www.youtube.com/watch?v=zzAdEt3xZ1M&t=1361s)] [[Go Time #16: SOLID Go Design](https://changelog.com/gotime/16)]</sup>